anko/txm/readme.markdown

 > # 1/1 passed
 > # OK
 > ```

+If you are using an assert library that can output ANSI colour codes, it should detect that it is running without a TTY (as tests do), and not output colour.
+But if txm itself is run in coloured mode, the `TXM_HAS_COLOUR` environment variable will be set to `1`, and it's safe to force colour output on; they will be included in txm's error output.

 </details>

 As you may be suspecting, this readme is itself tested with txm.
 All of the